Skip to ContentSkip to Navigation

 ~Pamela Pape-Lindstrom, Dean of STEM

 NOTICE REGARDING PHOTOGRAPHY: Be advised that photographs and/or video may be taken at this event for use by Harford Community College.
-By taking part in this event you grant the event organizers full rights to use the images resulting from any photography or video taken.
+By taking part in this event, you grant the event organizers full rights to use the images resulting from any photography or video taken.
 Photos and video become the property of Harford Community College.